Knee and hip replacements happening at younger ages

 From 2000 through 2004, there was a 37% increase in primary hip replacements and a 53% increase in primary knee replacements, a trend that is expected to continue for decades, said Dr. Kim.

-Arthritis is becoming a “growing public health concern,” she said, as the proportion of persons 65 and older and those who are overweight or obese increases.
+Arthritis is becoming a “growing public health concern,” she said, as the proportion of persons 65 and older and those who are over or obese increases.

 Dr. Kim looked at data on joint replacement procedures performed from 1997 through 2004 in the Nationwide Inpatient Sample.
 Estimates of prevalence and costs were derived from a nationally representative sample.